 |Stability:||32 passages (in-house test, that not means the cell line will be instable beyond the passages we tested.)|

 |Culture Medium:||DMEM +10%FBS+200ug/ml hygromycin+1ug/ml puromycin|

 Figure 1.
 Recombinant HEK293 cell line expressing firefly luciferase gene under the control of SRE response elements with constitutive expression of CSF1R(Colony Stimulating Factor 1 Receptor)

 Figure 2.
-Detect Luciferase assay by Promega Bright-Glo Luciferase Assay System.
+Detect Luciferase assay by Ultra Luciferase Detection Kit CBPH0001（we strongly suggest to purchase from Cobioer).
 HEK293/CFS1R-SRE Luciferase Reporter cells were stimulated by CSF1, the EC50 was 3.75ng/ml.

 Figure 3.
 Inhibition of CSF1 (100 ng/ml) -induced SRE reporter actity by CSF1R inhibitors.